AntoninU2/Documentation/OpcUa/ServerState.md

 ## Overview 🚀

-This guide explains how to use the `UaSrv_GetServerState` function to retrieve the current state of an OPC UA server.
+This guide explains how to use the `UaSrv_GetServerState` function to retrieve the current state of the CPU OPC UA server.
 The function provides an enumeration representing different server states.

 ## Function Description 🛠️